Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 LA LIGA

-Shaq Moore started and played 90 minutes in Levante’s 0-0 draw with Malaga on Friday.
+Shaq Moore started and played 45 minutes in Levante’s 2-1 loss to Athletic Bilbao on Sunday.

 PORTUGAL